What does it take to find a job in New Zealand?

 8. Hard worker

-You have to work for your new job.
+You have to work on your new job.
 Lots of networking and research will be necessary to explore the job market, identify the right positions for you and then follow through with your job application.

 Employers like people who are warm, friendly, easygoing, and cooperative with others.
-New Zealand employers are looking for people who can join the team and be part of the work family.
+New Zealand employers are looking for people who can join the team and be part of the work-family.

 This is the willingness to accept challenges, the willingness to take on big jobs or even new jobs where there is a high degree of uncertainty and the possibility of failure.
 Courage also means the willingness to speak up and say exactly what you think and feel in a difficult situation.
 Employers admire men and women who are not afraid to speak their minds.
 And you demonstrate this in a job interview when you ask frank and direct questions about the company, the position, and the future that you might have with the organisation.